Mail Order Pharmacy

 A locum pharmacist arriving to their first shift

-A mail-order pharmacy is a pharmacy that dispenses medications by mail.
-This type of pharmacy can be a convenient option for patients who live in rural areas or who have difficulty getting to a brick-and-mortar pharmacy.
+A mail order pharmacy is a pharmacy that dispenses medications by mail.
+Mail-order pharmacies can be a convenient option for patients who live in rural areas or who have difficulty getting to a brick-and-mortar pharmacy.
 Mail-order pharmacies typically operate through a central warehouse or distribution center.
-Our team of dedicated recruiters at Quad Recruitment are always on the lookout for pharmacy professionals looking to work in a mail-order pharmacy.
+Our team of dedicated recruiters at Quad Recruitment are always on the lookout for mail order pharmacists looking to work in mail-order pharmacies.
+There are opportunities for the job of a remote mail order pharmacist too!
+Mail order pharmacist jobs are in high demand - so it’s no surprise that the average mail order pharmacist salary is in 6 digits annually.

-Pharmacists at the warehouse fill prescriptions and package them for shipping.
+A mail order pharmacist’s job at the warehouse involves filling prescriptions and packaging them for shipping.
 The medications are then shipped to patients' homes.
 Other tasks include:

 Consulting with patients

-Pharmacists provide medication counselling to patients, which can include explaining how to take their medications, potential side effects, and how to store their medications safely.
+A mail order pharmacist provides medication counseling to patients, which can include explaining how to take their medications, and how to store their medications safely.

 Managing inventory

-Pharmacists manage the inventory of medications at the mail-order pharmacy, ensuring that there is enough medication on hand to meet patient demand.
+A mail order pharmacist manages the inventory of medications at the mail order pharmacy, ensuring that there is enough medication on hand to meet patient demand.

 Maintaining records